eighternal/One-week-Python-Course/README.md

 -----------------------------------------------

-inpu() - Function requires you to enter some input, then it will convert it to a string and then it will return it.
+input() - Function requires you to enter some input, then it will convert it to a string and then it will return it.
 We can use this function to gather input in our programs.

 >>>age=input('how old are you?') how old are you?